-P.E.
-Kit to be kept in School should include shorts, T-shirt and sandshoes or trainers.
+Named P.E.
+Kit to be kept in School should include shorts, T-shirt and trainers.

-PARENTS' VISIT TO SCHOOL
+PARENTS' VISIT TO SCHOOL - Open-Door Policy

 Parents are welcome to visit the school at any time.
-However, if there is some matter that will take time to discuss, parents are asked to contact the Head Teacher beforehand so that arrangements can be made to free the Head Teacher from her duties.
+However, if there is some matter that will take time to discuss, parents are asked to contact the Head Teacher beforehand so that arrangements can be made.
 As the teachers are fully engaged with a class of children all day it may be that an after school meeting will be necessary.